 Pregnant Women who Travel to Areas with Active Zika Virus Transmission

 For pregnant women who have traveled to areas with active Zika virus transmission and experience symptoms related to Zika virus, testing can be offered up to 12 weeks after returning from travel to areas with active Zika virus transmission, or 12 weeks from the onset of symptoms.
 Testing of asymptomatic women is not recommended unless the travel is ongoing on a daily or weekly basis.

 Testing for Zika Virus

 In the first week after the onset of symptoms, Zika virus disease may be diagnosed by performing real-time reverse transcriptase-polymerase chain reaction (rRT-PCR) testing on serum.
 In addition to testing serum, rRT-PCR testing of urine should be performed within two weeks of onset of symptoms in patients.

 After that, virus-specific IgM and neutralizing antibodies may develop that can be tested; however, cross-reaction with related flaviviruses is common and may be difficult to differentiate.
 In many cases, plaque-reduction neutralization testing (PRNT) can be performed to determine whether the flavivirus infection is caused by Zika virus.

 Commercial PCR testing is available for persons who are symptomatic or became symptomatic within

 the past two weeks.
-These specimens do NOT have to go through the Pennsylvania Department of Health Bureau of Laboratories, but an aliquot of serum should be saved.
-For antibody testing (two-12 weeks after exposure), or if PCR testing is desired through public health, requests should be made through the Bureau of Laboratories
+These specimens do NOT have to go through the Pennsylvania Department of Health Bureau of Laboratories, but a portion of the serum sample should be saved.
+For antibody testing (two to twelve weeks after exposure), or if PCR testing is desired through public health, requests should be made through the Bureau of Laboratories

 .
 All testing will be completed in-house, at CDC or at another public health laboratory.